Abdisalam Ibrahim: Cyprus

 He joined Cypriot team Pafos as a free agent on deadline day, 31 January 2019.
 On 30 August he was substituted against AEK Larnaca only 36 minutes into Pafos' second Cypriot First Division game of the season, due to an injury.
 He was later ruled out for six to eight months.

 Italy

 On 24 March 2021, he joined Italian third-tier Serie C club Bisceglie.

 International career

 At international level, Ibrahim has represented Norway at every age group from Under 15 to Under 21.
 He is still eligible for both his native country Somalia as well as his adopted country, but has stated a desire to represent the Norwegian national team if called up.
-On 15 January 2014, he made his debut with the national team in a 2-1 away friendly win against Moldova.

-Having never featured for Norway in a competitive match, Ibrahim remains potentially eligible for Somalia.
+On 15 January 2014, he made his debut with the national team in a 2–1 away friendly win against Moldova.
+Having never featured for Norway in a competitive match, Ibrahim remains potentially eligible for Somalia national team.